 Name of Committee Planned Programs Issues to be Addressed Executive One of the tools used by the Board to monitor and improve its performance is an annual self-assessment exercise.
-Audit Risk This is administered in the form of a formal questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Nomination Personnel and Compensation Board as a whole.
+Audit Risk This is administered in the form of a formal questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Board as a whole.
 The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
-This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
+Nomination Personnel and Compensation Related Party Transactions Review This self-assessment survey covers four broad areas of Board performance: Fulfillment of Sustainability the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
 The self-assessment survey questions are reviewed regularly and administered every May (after the Annual Stockholders' Meeting).
 The Board also conducts its annual assessment of the President and CEO.
-Related Party Transactions Review Sustainability In 2016, a self-evaluation survey of the various introduced, consistent with the format and properformance review.
+In 2016, a self-evaluation survey of the various Board committees was likewise introduced, consistent with the format and process implemented for the Board performance review.